 By Joseph Ametepe

 Patricia St. John, who has been described as an ordinary woman with an extraordinary faith, poured out her life ministering to people in the neediest places on our planet.
 She was in Sudan when war refugees flooded that country.
 They had suffered terribly and had lost everything, yet those among who were Christians still gave thanks to God.
 Patricia said that she stood one night in a crowded little Sudanese church listening to those uprooted believers singing joyfully.
 Suddenly a life-changing insight burned its way into her mind.
 "We would have changed their circumstances," she said, "but we would not changed them."
 She realized that "God does not always lift people out of the situation.
 He Himself comes into the situation...He does not pluck them out of darkness.
-He becomes the light inthe darkness."~Daily Bread August 1994
+He becomes the light in the darkness." ~Daily Bread August 1994

 You see, at the heart of Patricia's moving story is that even in the face of great suffering and loss the displaced Sudanese believers joyful and thankful.
 That, I tell you folks, is real triumph in tragedy.